 Wonderful Women: Mum of three, ASD and Faith

 This Wednesday we have a great feature from Caroline.
-She has three children, and has been a mum for the last 23 years, but has been caring for little people for a lot longer!
+She has three children, one of whom is diagnosed with ASD.
+She has been a mum for the last 23 years, but has been caring for little people for a lot longer!

 Hi, I am one of three children.
 I was born in 1960 – At the time you don’t think you are in an iconic decade!
 I went to Chichester to do my Teaching Degree.
 At that time I had no idea I was being equipped to raise my future children.
 I taught for 13.5 years before this privilege came to pass.